 Make sure that you have reversed the pattern using a light box or window.
-You don’t want that nasty sinking feeling when you realise that the picture is backwards!
+You don't want that nasty sinking feeling when you realise the picture is backwards!
 Iron your freezer paper templates onto the wrong side of the fabric.
-I have found that pressing the iron down for 10 seconds at the highest heat ensures that the freezer paper sticks to the fabric.
+I have found that pressing the iron down for 10 seconds at the highest heat ensures the freezer paper sticks to the fabric.

 Cut out each piece allowing for about one eighth of an inch seam allowance around the edge of the template.
-In the case of fabric that frays easily it would be a good idea to give yourself a slightly bigger allowance.
+In the case of fabric which frays easily it would be a good idea to give yourself a slightly bigger allowance.
 Clip curves.
 The freezer paper will be staying on the piece while you stitch it down.